-This section describes the key capabilities and entities in DDS and shows how its QoS policies can be used to specify and enforce performance-related requirements of net-centric tactical information management systems.
+This section describes the key capabilities and entities in DDS and shows how its QoS policies can be used to specify and enforce performance-related requirements of net-centric mission-critical information management systems.
 Figure 1 shows the various profiles and layers in the DDS standard.
 The lower layer defines a Data-Centric Publish Subscribe (DCPS) platform, whose goal is to provide efficient, scalable, predictable, and resource aware data distribution.
 The higher layer is the Data Local Reconstruction Layer (DLRL), which is an optional interface that provides an object-oriented facade atop the DCPS.
-The DLRL can be used to map topics onto object fields and defines navigable associations between objects.
+The DLRL extends the DCPS to allow object-oriented (OO) information models to specify the information shared by a DDS application.

-Figure 1: Profiles and Layers in the DDS Standard.
+Figure 1: Profiles and Layers in the DDS Standard

 A separate specification, called the Real-Time Publish/Subscribe (RTPS) DDS interoperability wire protocol [3], defines the standard network protocol used to exchange data between publishers and subscribers that use different implementations of DDS.
-The remainder of this section describes the conceptual model of DDS and explains the QoS policies that are most relevant for netcentric tactical information management systems.
+The remainder of this section describes the conceptual model of DDS and explains the QoS policies that are most relevant for net-centric mission-critical information management systems.